-I interpret this to mean that the District will operate under a five-year plan (at a minimum) that insures that unsafe conditions are treated as priorities, preventive maintenance is planned and implemented, and system replacements are scheduled as appropriate.
+I interpret this to mean that the District will plan for, at a minimum, a five-year forward looking strategy that insures unsafe conditions are treated as priorities, preventive maintenance is planned and implemented, and system replacements are scheduled as appropriate.

 - The District has completed all of the major projects from the Bond approved by the voters in 2006. - The District has also completed several major projects in the 2012 Bond authorization, including Apollo and Issaquah Valley Elementary expansions/remodels, the 2nd and 3rd phase of Liberty High school reconstruction, and artificial turf fields at all of the middle schools, excluding Issaquah Middle School (which is being currently rebuilt).
-There is ongoing construction and planning for several other projects from the 2012 Bond as well, including the reconstruction of Issaquah Middle School, the rebuild of Sunny Hills and Clark Elementary Schools, and the remodel in preparation for Gibson Ek High School. - This year 6,100 work orders were submitted to the Facility Services Department and 5,800 have been completed.
-During the monitoring period 95% of submitted work orders were successfully finished, and work order volume was up nearly 5%. - In 2014-15, nine vehicle maintenance technicians completed 3300+ work orders on 155 school buses driven 1,400,000 miles and 95 other District vehicles driven more than 450,000 miles.
-The Transportation Department's vehicle safety inspections by the State showed results of compliance with State safety standards. - Critical Repairs (Capital Levy) was approved by voters in February of 2014, and provides capital proceeds for maintenance and improvements from 2015-2018 - The voters approved a \$219,121,500 bond issue on April 17th of 2012, the proceeds of this bond are for improvements/modernization and maintenance of District physical assets. - The District convened a 2016 Bond Feasibility Committee and the Board of Directors recently provided the Superintendent authorization to prepare a bond election resolution in the amount of \$533.5M for an April 2016 ballot measure.
+There is ongoing construction and planning for several other projects from the 2012 Bond as well, including the reconstruction of Issaquah Middle School, the rebuild of Sunny Hills and Clark Elementary Schools, and the remodel in preparation for Gibson Ek High School. - This year 5,400 work orders were submitted to the Facility Services Department and 5,000 have been completed.
+During the monitoring period 93% of submitted work orders were successfully finished, despite experiencing turnover in 6 of 19 trade positions (32%) during the school year. - In 2015-16, nine vehicle maintenance technicians completed 3000+ work orders on 164 school buses driven 1,500,000 miles and 97 other District vehicles driven more than 470,000 miles.
+The Transportation Department's vehicle safety inspections by the State showed results of 100% compliance with State safety standards. - Critical Repairs (Capital Levy) was approved by voters in February of 2014, and provides capital proceeds for maintenance and improvements from 2015-2018.
+These projects are tracked and completion noted on the monthly budget status reports provided to the board of directors. - The voters approved a \$219,121,500 bond issue on April 17th of 2012, the proceeds of this bond are for improvements/modernization and maintenance of District physical assets.
+The district capital projects website, provides details on major ongoing, future and completed projects. - The voters approved a \$533.5M bond issue with a 71.39% "yes" vote in April of 2016.
+These proceeds will be used to add 4 new schools, expand and remodel several elementary schools and fund the acquisition of property for the 4 additional schools. - The District is also in the early planning stages of a potential Capital Levy/Critical repairs measure that would incorporate additional preventive maintenance and replacement needs in the years 2019-2022.